-Certified TAA petitions in Washington, including the "Certification Regarding Eligibility to Apply for Worker Adjustment Assistance," can be found on-line on the DOL's searchable web page for listings of petitions and determinations or by contacting ESD's State TAA Program Operator.
+Certified TAA petitions in Washington, including the "Certification Regarding Eligibility to Apply for Worker Adjustment Assistance," by contacting ESD's State TAA Program Operator.

 Note: TAA participants, excluding those who are incumbent workers, are required to be coenrolled into the WIOA Title I-B Dislocated Worker program if they are eligible, unless they decline, per 20 CFR 618.325 and WIOA Title I Policy 5617, Revision 2.